Skip to content

 Curriculum Advisor for Social Work

-Associate Professor, School of Social Work and Adjunct faculty in the Evans School of Public Policy and Governance, UW’s Disability Studies Program, and Affiliate of the Center for Studies in Demography and Ecology.
-Clara will infuse evidence-based social work practices into our NW GWEC educational activities.
+Associate Professor, School of Social Work and Adjunct faculty in the Evans School of Public Policy and Governance, and Disability Studies Program.
+Clara will infuse evidence-based social work practices into our NW GWEC activities.

 She/Her